RoastSoftware/roaster/doc/architecture/security.md

 Password storage
 ----------------
 There's alot of challenges keeping user credentials secured.
 Our solution is based on well known algorithms, Bcrypt and SHA512.
-The implementation is made of the official libraries for go, so that we don't make the mistake of "rolling our own crypto".
+The implementation is made of the official libraries in Golang, the language in which the server is written, so that we don't make the mistake of "rolling our own crypto".
 The methodology used is to first hash the password with SHA512, and then strongly hashing it with Bcrypt.

-Below quote is found in `/model/user.go`.
+The quote below is found in `/model/user.go`.
 > The plaintext password that is provided will first be transformed to a
 > hash sum with SHA-512.
 This is due to that Bcrypt limits the input to 72
 > bytes.
 By hashing the password with SHA-512 more entropy of the original